 The successful candidate should also possess the ability to:

 Form & articulate vision & strategic direction for Yellowjacket athletics consistent with the university’s mission

 Build relationships with stakeholders and secure resources necessary to achieve the department’s vision and strategic initiatives

 Work collaboratively with colleagues and peers within the university leadership

 Lead, manage, mentor, support and provide oversight for coaches and athletic staff

 Establish collaborative relationships with the campus and area communities and local high school partners

-LeTourneau has been consistently recognized by U.S. News and World Report as one of "America's Best Colleges."
-LeTourneau University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award associate, baccalaureate and master's degrees.
-The business program is accredited by IACBE.
+LETU is consistently recognized by U.S. News and World Report as one of "America's Best Colleges," and the engineering program is ranked nationally.
+LeTourneau University is accredited by the Southern Association of Colleges and Schools Commission on...
+Colleges (1866 Southern Lane, Decatur, Georgia 30033-4097, telephone 404-679-4500, at http://www.sacscoc.org) to award associate, baccalaureate and master's degrees.
 LeTourneau University's engineering and engineering technology programs are accredited by the Engineering Accreditation Commission and the Technology Accreditation Commission of the Accreditation Board of Engineering and Technology, 111 Market Place, Suite 1050, Baltimore, MD 21202-4012 - telephone: 410-347-7700.
 The Carnegie Foundation classifies LeTourneau University as a Master's (Comprehensive) University II.

-The 162 acre main campus is located in Longview, Texas, a progressive hub city with an MSA of 150,000, nestled among the beautiful pine-forested hills and lakes of East Texas.
+The 162 acre main campus is located in Longview, Texas, a progressive hub city with an MSA of over 190,000, nestled among the beautiful pine-forested hills and lakes of East Texas.
 It is approximately 120 miles east of Dallas, Texas and 60 miles west of Shreveport, Louisiana.